mojaloop/reference-architecture-doc/docs/boundedContexts/settlements/index.md

 ### Immediate Gross Settlement (IGS)

 #### Description
 Method to enable immediate settlement of batches.
-This is useful for SME environments where quick payment turnarounds are often desirable in order to maximize liquidity.
-IGS is also known as Real Time Gross Settlement (RTGS)
+This is useful for SME environments where quick payment turnarounds are often desirable in order to maximize their liquidity.
+IGS is also known as Real-Time Gross Settlement (RTGS)

 #### Flow Diagram